abezr/pdf-summarize/docs/llm/QUOTA-MANAGEMENT.md

 After each successful request:

-- Records actual tokens used
+- Records actual tokens used (for reporting only)
-- Updates model-specific and total daily usage
+- Tracks per-model daily request counts and token usage
-- Alerts when approaching limits (80%, 90%)
+- Alerts when approaching per-model daily request caps
-- Prevents new requests if budget exhausted
+- Blocks requests to models that hit their daily cap and falls back to others

 ### 4. Daily Reset